Guns of the Old West

 Wild Bill Hickok’s Colt Model 1851 Navy Revolver

 James Butler “Wild Bill” Hickok was known for many things – ranging from lawman to showman.
 But it is his death that, like the folk hero, has become legendary.
 Hickok died during a poker game in Deadwood, South Dakota.
 This Colt Model 1851 Navy Revolver belonged to Hickok and was sold to help pay for his burial expenses.
-I recognize the Colt Model 1873 “Peacemaker” is more famous than the 1851 Navy in terms of American Western lore.
+I recognize the Colt Model 1873 “Peacemaker” is more famous than the 1851 Navy when it comes to guns of the old West lore.
 But the museum doesn’t have a famously associated Peacemaker, so I thought to honor Colt’s legacy for this list with Mr. Wild Bill.

 George Armstrong Custer’s Sharps Model 1853 Sporting Rifle